 invites people of all ages to walk (or walk/run in some cities) in support of allergy, asthma and anaphylaxis research and education.

-The fundraising events will take place in several cities across Canada during the month of May.
+The fundraising events will take place in several cities across Canada during the months of June and September.

 Urgent Message about Food Labelling Regulations